SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.4.
 Lorentz (Ornstein-Zernicke Model)**

+*2.2.4.1.
+Definition*

-The Ornstein-Zernicke model is defined by:
+The Ornstein-Zernicke model is defined by

 .. image:: img/image178.PNG

-The parameter L is referred to as the screening length.
+The parameter *L* is the screening length.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF